datafordemocracy/PublicInterestData2018/Schedule.md

 Lab members will have access to the data after our 1/26 meeting and can start exploring the data right away.
 In the first part of class, we'll go over the submitted questions, consider possibilities for supplementing the DSS data, and pin down a series of research questions we will pursue.
 We'll parcel out additional tasks to individual or teams of lab members as needed -- e.g., ensuring the data lends itself to a proposed question, verifying the availability of supplemental data, creating a schema for capturing and presenting the work.
 We'll spend the second half of class going over some concepts of working in R and working with (potentially different aspects of) the data in groups.
 * [R4DS Chapters 1,2,4,5,6,8,15,18](http://r4ds.had.co.nz/introduction.html)

+Each group is cleaning, exploring one of data sets for next week, and purusing one supplemental task: looking into useful census data and acquiring, looking into the Cville Open Data Portal and acquiring data if useful, seeking to clarify remaining questions about the data with DSS.

 ## February 9, 2018
-At the start of this session, we will draft a formal problem statement based on last week's discussion and initial investigations into the data and availability of supplementary data.
+After reviewing last week's work, we'll draft a formal problem statement based on last week's discussion and initial investigations into the data and availability of supplementary data.
 We'll devise a more formal research plan, splitting up into teams to tackle different pieces of the research plan.
 We'll spend some time going over some data wrangling concepts.
 * [R4DS Chapters 3,7,9,10,11,12,13,14,16](http://r4ds.had.co.nz/wrangle-intro.html)

 Also, there's a workshop on [using Census data Wednesday, February 7 from 2-3](http://cal.lib.virginia.edu/event/3793601) in the Brown Science & Engineering Library!